Situations to wear a mask

 Find instructions from NSW Health for making a cloth mask.
 These instructions are in line with advice from the Australian Government's Infection Control Expert Group.

-Wear your mask correctly
+Wear and remove your mask correctly

 Tips on face masks